 This year, swimwear is getting all kinds of fancy.
 Almost so much so that you could certainly get away with wearing it beyond just the beach.
-From gold chain belts to crystal straps, formal swimwear is the unnecessary but cute summer trend we didn't know we needed.
+From pretty puff sleeves to dramatic ruffles, formal swimwear is the unnecessary but cute summer trend we didn't know we needed.

-Covered-up styles, ranging more on the modest side of the spectrum, are flooding the swimwear space this year.
-From long sleeves to shorts, this trend feels oddly refreshing amongst the last few years of thong bikinis.
+Retro styles, ranging more on the modest side of the spectrum, are flooding the swimwear space this year.
+From wallpaper-inspired florals to prim and proper gingham, this trend feels oddly refreshing amongst the last few years of thong bikinis.